robomq/robomq.io/docs/STOMP.md

 Of course, you can eventually compress your producer and consumer classes into jar files.

+> Java8 is recommended for compiling with this library.

 ### Producer
 The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
 > In STOMP, username is called login and password is called passcode.